This article appears in the September 9, 2022 issue of Executive Intelligence Review.

 June–July 2022: The Ministry of Justice of Ukraine and the Security Service of Ukraine brought suit against 16 parties—each of the 11 listed above and 5 others, under Law of Ukraine 2243-IX.
 The cases were assigned to the Eighth Administrative Appeals Court in Lviv, western Ukraine.
 The court found in favor of the Ministry of Justice and SBU in all the cases.
 Besides the ban, each ruling provided for confiscation of all property, money and assets of each party and their transfer to the state.
 Each party was allowed 20 days from the decision in its case, to file an appeal to the Supreme Court of Ukraine, located in Kiev.

 Aug.
-5, 2022: As of this date, seven of the banned parties had appealed the decisions to the Supreme Court, according to a report from the Ukrainian news site Hromadske.ua citing a by the Ukrainian NGO Chesno (“Honestly”), which specializes in fair elections.
+5, 2022: As of this date, seven of the banned parties had appealed the decisions to the Supreme Court, according to a report from the Ukrainian news site Hromadske.ua citing a summary by the Ukrainian NGO Chesno (“Honestly”), which specializes in fair elections.
 The seven appealing parties, including the three major or formerly major parties, are:

 According to Chesno analyst Ihor Feshchenko, consideration of cases by the Supreme Court differs from their consideration by the Eighth Administrative Appeals Court in Lviv.
 Journalists and observers are freely admitted, but consideration of the cases goes more slowly.
 Feshchenko explained: “The difference is that the Supreme Court judges clearly study the documents and delve into the arguments of the parties to the case; they may ask for explanations, pose questions to seek clarification, or request the submission of additional documents by the next session of the court.
 This is what makes an appeal take longer.”